How to plan your menu

 General hints for planning your menu

-- Choose different colours and textures to give an impressive looking spread.
+- Choose different colours and textures for an impressive spread.

-- Work out what space and equipment you have and make sure you have enough hobs, oven shelves and surfaces when you need them.
+- Work out what space and equipment you have and make sure you have enough hobs, oven shelves and surfaces for the menu you want to serve.

-- Do as much as possible in advance, there'll be plenty to do when guests arrive without undue fussing over food.
+- Do as much as possible in advance – there will be plenty to do when guests arrive without undue fussing over food.

-- Be clever with your budget – it can be expensive catering for large numbers so pick cheap ingredients and be inventive with them.
-Use cheaper cuts of meat in slow-cook one-pots to great effect.
+- Be clever with your budget – it can be expensive catering for large numbers, so choose cheap ingredients and be inventive with them.
+Use cheaper cuts of meat in slow-cooked one-pots to great effect.

-To keep guests happy and allow you time to get the main food out, Anna suggests, "Static nibbles, such as marinated olives, Parmesan shortbreads and tapenade on toasted croutes are good to have dotted on tables as these can simply be replenished."
-She also points out that it's worth remembering the end of the evening."A cheese board is good for later on and bacon sandwiches after midnight are always a winner."
+To keep guests happy and allow you time to get the main food out, serve static nibbles, such as marinated olives, parmesan shortbreads and tapenade on toasted croûtes and replenish as needed.
+It's also worth remembering the end of the evening – a cheeseboard is good for later on, and bacon sandwiches after midnight are always a winner.

 - Serve a mixture of hot and cold.

 - Presentation goes a long way so use (borrow if necessary) beautiful dishes, platters and trays.
-Think about unusual ways of serving the food eg on a mirror or piece of glass.
+Think about unusual ways of serving the food – for example, on a mirror or piece of glass.
 Decorate with edible flowers and long sprigs of herbs.

-- Think about serving 'bowl food' instead of some or all of the canapés.
-These are larger than canapés, perhaps a quarter of the size of a main course and good choices include Thai curry with rice, sausages and mash or risotto.
-The food should be well seasoned and ready to eat.
-Serve in miniature bowls with a small fork.
-Make sure everything is small enough to eat with a fork.
+- Think about serving 'bowl food' in place of some or all of the canapés.
+These are larger than canapés (perhaps a quarter of the size of a main course) and good choices include Thai curry with rice, sausages & mash or risotto.
+The food should be well-seasoned and ready to eat.
+Serve in miniature bowls with a small fork, and make sure everything is small enough to eat easily.

 Take a look at our selection of canapé recipes.

-- Choose a centrepiece for your spread, this could be a roasted salmon or baked ham.
+- Choose a centrepiece for your spread, such as a roasted salmon or baked ham.

-- Make salads to go with this, go for a variety of textures, colours and food groups ie a grain or pasta salad, potato salad, a vibrant red tomato salad...
+- Make salads to go with this in a variety of textures, colours and food groups.
+For example, you could serve a grain or pasta salad, potato salad and vibrant tomato salad.

-- Serve 2-3 desserts, again opting for different shapes and textures for example, a crisp lemon tart, a pillowy tiramisu and a bowl of exotic fruit salad or berries and cream.
+- Serve 2-3 desserts, again opting for different shapes and textures.
+Good options are a crisp lemon tart, pillowy tiramisu and exotic fruit salad or berries and cream.

 Take a look at our selection of buffet recipes.

-Lin's top tip: When planning your menu remember that at most parties all food needs to be eaten 'fork only, one handed'.
-Avoid meats that require cutting up with a knife and fork unless you have seating and tables for all guests.
+Top tip: When planning your menu, remember that at most parties it's best if the food can be eaten with a fork only, one-handed.
+Avoid meats that require cutting with a knife and fork unless you have seating and tables for all guests.

 - Pick a couple of one-pot style dishes and a carbohydrate like rice or potatoes that can go with both.
-You can pick a theme eg Indian, British classics or Thai so that people can mix and match.
+You can pick a theme, like Indian, British classics or Chinese, so that people can mix and match.
 If you are making spicy food, make sure at least one is mild as not everyone likes chilli.
-If you have vegetarians, make one veggie or add a side dish with vegetables, lentils or beans that everyone can dig into but that will suit for a vegetarian main course too.
+If you're catering for vegetarians too, make one veggie or add a side dish with vegetables, lentils or beans that everyone can dig into but will suit for a vegetarian main course too.

 - The beauty of a one-pot is you don't have to deal with complex timings.
 It can be prepared in advance and left to simmer on the stove or kept on a hot plate.

-- To make the meal feel more special, add in a few extras to complete the theme, naans and chutneys for an Indian, foccacia and marinated olives and artichokes for Italian etc
+- To make the meal feel more special, add in extras to complete the theme, such as naans and chutneys for an Indian or foccacia and marinated olives for Italian.

-- For dessert, 2-3 cold options again make a sensible choice.
-If you want to do hot desserts, choose ones you can assemble beforehand, whip straight out of the oven and serve, a hot apple pie or fruit crumble are always popular.
+- For dessert, 2-3 cold options make a sensible choice.
+If you want to do hot desserts, choose ones you can assemble earlier and serve straight from the oven.
+A hot apple pie or fruit crumble is always popular.
 Serve with double cream to avoid messing around with custard.